RedisLabs/redisraft/docs/Clustering.md

 * Raftize is enabled.
 * Follower proxy is disabled.
-* Nodes have their addr= configuration set with an IP address and not a host name, to be compliant with Redis Cluster addressing.
+* Nodes have their `addr` configuration set with an IP address and not a host name, to be compliant with Redis Cluster addressing.
 * The new `cluster-mode` parameter is set to `yes`.